Jujutsu techniques: Application

-There are differences in application of the same technique between styles of Jujutsu that range from the minor to the major.
+There are differences in the application of the same technique between styles of jujutsu that range from the minor to the major.

 Rolling

 When performing a forward shoulder roll, some styles roll on the back of the lead-hand (i.e., palm up), and some roll palm-down.
-While performing a backward shoulder roll, land on your far side hip, palm down.
+A backward shoulder roll is performed by landing on one's far-side hip, palm down.

 Wrist locks

-Some styles perform wrist locks (or, "peels") with the bottom 3 fingers and don't use the index finger, and some use the top 3 fingers keep the pinky off.
+Some styles perform wrist locks (or, "peels") with the bottom 3 fingers and don't use the index finger, and some use the top 3 fingers, keeping the pinky off.
 The intent of both approaches is the same: do not block the opponent's wrist during a peel.

 Arm bars

-Some styles advocate using "live hand" (hand open) for an armbar takedown, whereas some advocate making a fist.
+Some styles advocate using a "live hand" (hand open) for an armbar takedown, whereas some advocate making a fist.
 Adherents of each approach claim "more power", though the closed-fist approach arguably offers the additional benefit of reducing the possibility of a finger getting accidentally snagged.

 Throws

-On a hip throw off the right hip (for example), the most common way this throw is taught is to grab the uke's right arm with the left hand.
+On a hip throw off the right hip, the most common way this throw is taught is to grab the uke's right arm with the left hand.
 Some styles, however, teach "wrapping" the uke's right arm with the left instead of the grab.
 Biomechanically, the most effective method is to grab the right upper arm using a monkey style grip.
 Using this method, one grips the opponent's left arm using the 4 fingers and the thumb against the palm, (instead of gripping with the thumb against the 4 fingers).
 The reason for using this grip rather than a normal human gripping action is that the thumb gripping against the 4 fingers is weaker in strength than the grip applied by the 4 fingers and thumb against the palm (as monkeys do when gripping the branch of a tree to swing).
 Grabbing the upper arm rather than the wrist allows the body greater pulling torque.

-Likewise, on hip throws, some systems grab around the waist (or in ignorance, the belt), and some systems prefer to wrap tori’s right arm under the uke's left.
-One should never grip the opponent’s belt; modern attire may not include a belt.
+Likewise, on hip throws, some systems grab around the waist (or in ignorance, the belt), and some systems prefer to wrap Tori's right arm under the uke's left.
+One should never grip the opponent's belt; modern attire may not include a belt.
 In fact, grabbing the belt is not necessary.
 Simply grabbing around the waist (so long as the grip is all the way around the waist) works better anyway.
-One should note that it feels easier to grab your opponent’s waist with your right arm than it does wrapping your right arm around their left arm.
-Biomechanically, grabbing the opponent higher up the back (such as at the shoulder) can allow the opponent to bend at the waist making the hip throw more difficult.
-The sequence of actions required for the hip throw is: block, parry or deflect the opponent's punch if necessary, effect kuzushi, bend the knees and turn whilst pulling the opponent over your hip.
+It feels easier to grab an opponent's waist with one's right arm than it does to wrap one's right arm around their left arm.
+Biomechanically, grabbing the opponent higher up the back (such as at the shoulder) can allow the opponent to bend at the waist, making the hip throw more difficult.
+The sequence of actions required for the hip throw is to block, parry, or deflect the opponent's punch if necessary, effect kuzushi, bend the knees and turn whilst pulling the opponent over one's hip.